 Click "Play" to Listed the Article

 If you are the type of person who cringes when you hear the word, “rat,” you are not alone.
 Several million people feel the same way.
 When rats invade your home, in can leave you feeling disgusted, panicked, and ready to run in the other direction.
+To make matters even worse, rats and mice are able to carry over fleas to your pets.
 As a solution to your problem, you may seek out natural repellents or rat control services.

 It is common for people to search out a cheap, natural method they can use to repel pests on their own, including rats.
 However, understanding how a natural repellent like peppermint works will help you determine if it is right for you.